deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * Listing 15-19 shows an example, and you can see that I specify that a segment variable is optional by setting the default value to UrlParameter.Optional.
     Lising 15-19.
 Specifying an optional URL segement in the RouteConfig.cs file

+* This routes will match URLs wheter or not the id segment has been supplied.
+Table 15-4 shows how this works for differents URLs.
+    Table 15-4.
+Matching URLs with an Optional segment variable.

 ### Defining variable-lenght routes

 ### Prioritizing controllers by namespaces